SArmandi/tsds/Assignments.md

     * Include all code, but keep it short and neat.
 Write code comments, not for everything, but for the parts of your code that is less self-explanatory.
     * Format plots properly by labeling axes, and including explanatory text for each figure.
     * If you're using code you found somewhere, reference the source.
 We check for plagiarism, but it's always fine to borrow parts (just not whole solutions).
     * Control the length of your answers.
-While grading I look at how you prioritize material and whether you expres yourself clearly and succinctly.
+While grading we look at how you prioritize material and whether you expres yourself clearly and succinctly.

 * Checklist.
 Have you:
     * Made sure the document is anonymous?